Are you looking for a new and delicious way to add sweetness to your morning cup of coffee?

 If so, homemade honey syrup is the perfect solution!
 Not only does it take minutes to make, but it also has one of the richest flavors around.

-With just a few simple ingredients already found in your kitchen – pure honey and water – you can easily whip up this delicious syrup that will satisfy any sweet tooth.
+With just a few simple ingredients already found in your kitchen, pure honey and water, you can quickly whip up this delicious syrup that will satisfy any sweet tooth.

 What is honey syrup?